The Best European Christmas Markets Road Trip: A One Week Itinerary

 Day 6 – Trier to Bruges via Waterloo/Monschau/Brussels

 As the trip comes to an end, it’s time to start heading back home.
 Travelling from Trier to Bruges can be done via a scenic drive through Monschau, taking in the German countryside.
-Brussels would make a good alternative to visit en-route, as it’s half-way between Trier and Bruges.
+Brussels would make a good alternative to visit en route, as it’s halfway between Trier and Bruges.
 While history lovers should stop at Waterloo, the site of the 1815 Battle of Waterloo.
 The battlefield site is a large, flat area, with a huge mound topped by a lion statue, as a memorial to all those who fought.
 You can climb the Butte de Lion (the lion monument), which was built on a man-made mound between 1823-1826.
-There is also a well laid out and thought-provoking museum, where you can learn more about the history of the battle through artifacts and a 3D movie.
+There is also a well-laid-out and thought-provoking museum, where you can learn more about the history of the battle through artefacts and a 3D movie.

 As you arrive in Bruges, it’ll most likely be dark.
 This is the perfect time to head out and appreciate the magical festive lights which are part of the annual Winter Glow festival, which takes over the city in winter.
 Follow the Light Experience Trail, which illuminates some of Bruges’ most iconic buildings or enjoy a hot drink in the cosy winter bar pop up at the Minnewater (Lake of Love).
 Or take a walking tour to orient yourself.
 You can join a classic 2-Hour Guided Walking Tour to learn more about the city’s history, or a Dark Side of Bruges Private Evening Tour to discover mystery, dark stories, interesting facts, and the old legends of Bruges’ Medieval Centre.